 Who doesn’t love a quirky place to buy used books in London?
-That’s why I’m kind of smitten with Word on the Water.
+That’s why we’re kind of smitten with Word on the Water.

 The hint is in the name – it’s a ‘book barge’ where the bookstore is literally floating along Regent’s Canal.

 Since it’s in a boat, it’s on the cosy side but it only adds to the charm.
-I highly recommend paying a visit to this hidden gem.
+We highly recommend paying a visit to this hidden gem.

 Area: King’s Cross

 This totally charming old bookshop in London is one of the city’s most enduring.
 It’s also one of the most recognisable, thanks to its distinct green frontage.

 Owner Francis Edwards carefully curates the books he sells, as well as the antiques on offer next door.

 Address: 72 Charing Cross Rd, London WC2H 0BB